-The main reason people bleed fish is because they believe it improves the quality of the flesh.
-There is a chance that the blood will taint the flavour, and potentially even encourage bacteria growth.
+The main reason people bleed fish is that they believe it improves the quality of the flesh.
+There is a chance that the blood will taint the flavor, and potentially even encourage bacteria growth.

 Bleeding removes the blood, which can taint the flesh making it appear darker and taste stronger.
-There is also some belief that bleeding exceeds the storage life of the fish, because blood starts to decay faster than the surrounding flesh.
+There is also some belief that bleeding extends the storage life of the fish, that is because blood starts to decay faster than the surrounding flesh.